|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "My father (Russell E Nelson, 403rd TCG, 64th TGS) flight log shows these flights to and from Noemfoor.
 Too many to transcribe, but they start 11-4-1944 and continue through 1-3-1945.
 Most of his flights were to/from Biak.
 On August 19th 1945 he moved to the Philippines, on September 15th, he landed on Okinawa, and on September 19th he landed in Yokohama."

-Located on the western coast of the island.
+Located on the coast of Noemfoor.